 Our top sights, highlights and exclusive tips

-When it comes to shining bright, Adelaide can now compete with the star duo, Melbourne and Sydney.
+During your Adelaide vacation, you’ll find a city that now competes with Melbourne and Sydney.
 A cosmopolitan renaissance has taken place in Australia’s southern capital of late—one you might consider a spillover from renowned wineries that invite worldly visitors year-round for a taste of the finer life.
 As far as beautiful cities go, whether it be the pinked tops of the Adelaide Hills or the bustle of chic backstreet bars that takes your fancy, a multitude of eye-catching sights are here for your taking.

 Adelaide Botanic Garden